 School choice information is available on a school district or charter website.
 Some school districts offer school choice information nights.
 For instance, in the state of Delaware schools offer choice information sessions to showcase their school’s programs in an effort to attract more applicants.

 During a choice information session, you’ll find information addressing transportation, school clubs, sports offerings, special programs, and a description of the choice application process.
 A review of this information helps parents make an informed decision about the school they’ll apply for based on their child’s interest.

 The application process for choice schools varies from district to district.
+Understanding the school choice process can be as complicated as understanding the US school system.
 Some schools require an application only while others may require an audition, assessments, or a portfolio.

 Some schools only require schools to complete a short application by a certain due date in addition to the regular school registration form.
 Keep in mind that it is important to submit applications before the specified due date.
 Meeting the deadline ensures that you are considered for the school you apply to.

 Schools use paper or online applications.
 Contact the school district choice office to inquire about the application process.